salmadardour/book-management-frontend/README.md

 # Book Management System

-A React-based frontend application for managing books, authors, categories, publishers, and reviews.
-This project was built as part of the 7SENG014W Web Application Development coursework.
+A React JS Frontend for managing books, authors, publishers, categories, and reviews.

+## Deployment

+This application is deployed to Netlify at: [https://cheery-speculoos-0974f7.netlify.app](https://cheery-speculoos-0974f7.netlify.app)
+(Your deployed Netlify URL)

 ## Features